semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

   image: returntocorp/semgrep

   rules:
-    # To scan changed files in MRs (diff-aware scanning):
+    # Scan changed files in MRs (diff-aware scanning):
     - if: $CI_MERGE_REQUEST_IID
-    # To scan all files on the default branch and report any findings:
+    # Scan all files on the default branch and report any findings:
     - if: $CI_COMMIT_BRANCH == $CI_DEFAULT_BRANCH

   variables: